lfost42/BrailleOrder/README.md

 - Alert user when a symbol includes a character that is not ASCII-braille
 - Alert user when a symbol was not found in the database
 	- user may request alerted symbol be added to the database
 - Issue System allows users to report bugs/errors and admins to assign/solve them

 ## OPEN REQUIREMENTS

-MVP:
+- landing page will allow users to query the special symbols database
-- landing page will sort a pasted list of special symbols
+- options to build the special symbols page or sort a list of symbols

-Other planned features:
 - app alerts user when symbol includes a character that is not ASCII braille
 - app alerts user when a symbol is not found in the database
 	- user files ticket to add symbol to database